Vyral/base-template/_posts/2020-05-13-what-do-you-get-when-you-hire-us.md

 <center><em>Our goal is to help serve your real estate needs no matter what.</em></center>

 <br>We’re aware that everyone has a friend or relative that sells real estate.
 We do, too, and they always want to offer their opinions.
-However, keep in mind that when you hire a real estate team like ours, **we have your best interest at heart**.
+However, keep in mind that when you hire a real estate team like ours, **we have your best interests at heart**.
 We want you to get your home sold quickly for top dollar and we appreciate your trust in us.